Events

 Join us for the 5th annual Kelley Park cleanup from 10 am-12 pm.
 The small stream here is a tributary of Whetstone Run, which leads to Whetstone Lake then to Great Seneca Creek.
 We will pick up trash on land, in the stream, and in the wetland.

-Meet at the pedestrian bridge at Kelley Park, near Harriet Tubman elementary school, 400 Victory Farm Drive in Gaithersburg.
-Park at the school or on Victory Farm Dr. Wear long pants, long sleeved shirts, and closed-toe shoes or waterproof boots.
+Meet at the pedestrian bridge at Kelley Park, near Harriet Tubman Elementary School, 400 Victory Farm Drive in Gaithersburg.
+Park at the school or on Victory Farm Dr. Wear long pants, long-sleeved shirts, and closed-toe shoes or waterproof boots.
 Trash grabbers, gloves and bags will be provided.
 This is a family-friendly event and all ages are welcome!
 Young children must be accompanied by an adult.
 SSL hours are available for junior and high school students.

 See our shared calendar with Muddy Branch Alliance and Watts Branch.